 Take a boat onto the East River to battle Stripers in downtown Manhattan.
 Explore Jamaica Bay in search of Flounder and Bluefish.
 Head out into the New York Bight and things really get kicked up a gear, with monster Mako Sharks and delicious Bluefin Tuna.
 Even the ponds in Central Park are full of Largemouth and Smallmouth Bass – and you’re allowed to fish for them.
 It must have been an angler who dubbed New York “the Capital of the World.”

 These are our picks for the best fishing cities in the US this year.
 Do you agree with our choices?
-Which city do you most want to fish in?
 Which cities did we miss?
-Let us know in the comments below, we’re packing our bags already!
+Let us know in the comments below, or find a charter in your city and start catching fish!